Move-In Checklist

 When first arriving in your room, you should submit a Room Condition Report (RCR).
 This will help ensure you are not charged for pre-existing damage when you move out.

-Immediately after you check in, you will receive an email with a link to complete a Room Condition Report (RCR).
-We encourage residents to complete this form before unpacking you so will have an unobstructed view.
+Immediately after you check-in, you will receive a message to your UMN email with a link to complete a Room Condition Report (RCR).
+We encourage residents to complete this form before unpacking so you will have an unobstructed view of the room.

 You can access this form either on a computer or a smartphone, and it can be completed by you or one of your helpers.